-Prior to his solo material, Cudi had also contributed to JAY-Z's The Blueprint 3 and West's 808s & Heartbreak.
-Other collabs between the two artists include "Erase Me" (Man on the Moon II: The Legend of Mr. Rager, 2010, "Gorgeous" (My Beautiful Dark Twisted Fantasy, 2010), "All of the Lights" (My Beautiful Dark Twisted Fantasy, 2010), and more recently, "Father Stretch My Hands Pt.
-1" (The Life of Pablo, 2016).
+Prior to his solo material, Cudi had also contributed to Jay-Z’s The Blueprint 3 and West’s 808s & Heartbreak.
+Other collabs between the two artists include “Erase Me” from 2010’s Man on the Moon II: The Legend of Mr. Rager; “Gorgeous” and “All of the Lights” from Ye’s 2010 album My Beautiful Dark Twisted Fantasy; and more recently, “Father Stretch My Hands Pt.
+1” from the 24-time Grammy winner’s 2016 release The Life of Pablo.

 On April 2, 2013, Cudi announced on Power 106 in Los Angeles that he was no longer under the G.O.O.D. umbrella.
 “Man, everything is cool,” Cudi said at the time.
 “Everything is peace with everybody on the label.
 There’s never been any issues, but I am announcing that I’m no longer on G.O.O.D.
 Music.
 And this is something that no one knows, really.
 I’m no longer on G.O.O.D.
 Music.”

-Cudi went on to clarify that it was a tough decision because he viewed West as a "big brother."
-Cudi said that as he broke the news that he wanted to go in his own direction (with Wicked Awesome Records) to West over the phone, West got it because he, too, wanted to head in his own direction.
+Cudi went on to clarify that it was a tough decision because he viewed West as a “big brother.”
+Cudi said that as he broke the news that he wanted to go in his own direction (with Wicked Awesome Records) to West over the phone.
+Ye got it because he, too, wanted to head in his own direction.

 After departing from G.O.O.D.
-Music, Cudi was surprised to hear his voice on "Guit Trip," on West's 2013 Yeezus album.
-In an interview with Complex's Joe La Puma in Feb.
-2014, Cudi was asked about his subtle "Guilt Trip" outro feature.
+Music, Cudi was surprised to hear his voice on “Guilt Trip,” on West’s 2013 Yeezus album.
+In an interview with Complex‘s Joe La Puma, Cudi was asked about his subtle “Guilt Trip” outro feature.